 As the coronavirus pandemic widens, the need for food, supplies, and protective gear increases.
-Just this month, Second Harvest Food Bank saw the number of meals that they prepare daily ramp up from 1,000 to 6,000 meals per day, with an eventual goal of 10,000.
-In addition to food, the need for Personal Protective Equipment and face coverings has also skyrocketed.
-Luckily, there are a number of New Orleans organizations dedicated to collecting these items, and even some that welcome volunteers to help in the process.
+There are a number of New Orleans organizations dedicated to collecting these items, and even some that welcome volunteers to help in the process.
 While monetary donations are always a great way to support these initiatives, here’s a few ways you can quite literally lend a helping hand.

 With the CDC now recommending the use of cloth face coverings to help slow the spread of coronavirus, there’s a new campaign that’s been launched to mitigate the shortage.
 Sew Dat encourages those with a sewing machine to make these face coverings and donate to this cause so that public employees and essential workers may have access to them.
 Essential business owners and employees can also request coverings through this site.

 The Junior League of New Orleans launched its diaper bank in 2014 and is now needed more than ever.
 Purchase diapers and have them delivered to the bank via Amazon, or consider making a monetary donation to the fund.
 Diaper donations can also be dropped off to JLNO Headquarters (4319 Carondelet St.) on Tuesdays from 9 a.m. to 2 p.m.